Little Golden Book Land: Plot

-Back at Harbortown, Beamer looks out at the storm clouds on the horizon, and along with the big ships, is starting to worry whether Scuffy and his friends will make it back in time.

-Up in the mountains, Tootle takes his friends into Cavetown Tunnel, where he becomes frightened by the bats, but nevertheless makes it through.
-Outside, they meet up with Poky Little Puppy, Saggy Baggy Elephant, and Scuffy, only to find Shy Little Kitten has gone missing.
-In order to find Shy Little Kitten, Poky Little Puppy follows her footprints and eventually finds her and her new friend, Baby Brown Bear.

-After learning about the breakwater, Baby Brown Bear helps his new friends by leading them to a big round rock perched on a mountaintop.
-Just as the storm starts, all friends with arms and legs push the rock off the mountaintop right down to Tootle.

-Tootle and Katy Caboose escape getting flattened, but the rock pushing down on the track holds them back.
-After everybody gets back on board does Tootle start making a run for it.
+They all make it through Cavetown Tunnel where they meet Baby Brown Bear, who helps his new friends by leading them to a big round rock perched on a mountaintop.
+Just as a storm starts, all friends with arms and legs push the rock off the mountaintop right down to Tootle.
+The rock blocks Katy and Tootle's passage on the tracks.
+After everybody gets back on board Tootle starts making a run for it.
 The rock then chases the friends down the track, creating a trail of destruction behind it.
-Almost to Harbortown, the rock bounces and lands in Scuffy's bathtub car (Scuffy is safely out of the way in Saggy Baggy Elephant's car).

-At Harbortown, just as the storm is starting to reach its fury and batter the breakwater even further, Beamer catches sight of Tootle and orders the cargo ship to take action.
-The cargo ship takes out some mattresses from his hold and puts them on the ground.
-Tootle then slams on his brakes and sends everything flying out of his train Poky Little Puppy, Shy Little Kitten, Tawny Scrawny Lion, Saggy Baggy Elephant, and Baby Brown Bear land on the mattresses, and Scuffy lands back in the water.
+Just as the storm is starting to batter the breakwater at Harbortown even further, Beamer catches sight of Tootle and orders the cargo ship to take action.
+The cargo ship puts some mattresses from his hold on the ground.
+Tootle then slams on her brakes and sends everything flying out of her cars.
+The friends all land on the mattresses, except for Scuffy who lands back in the water.
 The big rock lands squarely in the hole in the breakwater, plugging it up and preventing Harbortown from being flooded.

-Eventually, the storm passes and the Golden Sun shines down again.
-Then everybody holds a party for Scuffy, hosted by Beamer.
-Beamer congratulates Scuffy for saving the day, but Scuffy gives the credit to all his friends.
+Eventually, the storm passes and Beamer hosts holds a party for Scuffy.
+He congratulates Scuffy for saving the day, but Scuffy gives the credit to all his friends.
 After Tawny Scrawny Lion makes a toast to Scuffy, Shy Little Kitten catches everybody's attention by spotting a rainbow in the sky.